Amar5623/token_swap/README.md

 ## Overview

-This project demonstrates a DeFi script that builds upon the token swap example from Quest 3.
-The script interacts with Uniswap V3 to swap USDC for LINK and then deposits the LINK into Aave to start earning interest.
+This project demonstrates a DeFi script that interacts with Uniswap V3 to swap USDC for LINK and then deposits the LINK into Aave to start earning interest.
 The entire process is executed on the Ethereum Sepolia testnet.

 ### Features:
 - **Token Swap:** Swaps USDC for LINK using Uniswap V3.